RESEARCH PATHWAYS TO TREATMENTS FOR CMT4J

 MODELIS

 HIGH THROUGHPUT SCREENING (HTS) – HTS is a rapid way of testing thousands of drugs on disease models.
 CureCMT4J has funded and partnered with Modelis to make the first CMT4J/FIG4 worm model.
 We are in the process of narrowing down drug target “hits” after testing more than 4,000 drugs in the models.
 A treatment for CMT4J may already exist and could easily be repurposed to treat it.
+This is a much easier pathway for getting treatments to patients.

 UNIVERSITY OF MICHIGAN MEISLER LAB